Mendota Township High School: Academics

 On the 2010 Prairie State Achievement Exam, 58% of Mendota High School 11th graders met or exceeded standards in Reading.
 56% met or exceeded standards in Mathematics, and 50% met or exceeded standards in Science.

 Activities

 MTHS includes many extra-curricular activities.
 Among these are Band, Choir, Drama, Scholastic Bowl, Academic Challenge, FFA, Math Team, Interact Club, Student Council, Spanish Club, Yearbook Club, Spanish National Honor Society, National Honor Society, and several others.

 The band has four annual concerts a year: the Fall Concert, Winter Concert, Symphony Concert, and Graduation Concert.

 The Mendota drama department puts on dramatic productions, a play every fall, one every summer, and a musical every other spring.

 The fine arts department also has a group of madrigal singers.

 Band

 Sports

-The school's teams are known at the Mendota Trojans, and compete in the Big Northern Conference.
+The school's teams are known at the Mendota Trojans, and compete in the Three Rivers Conference.